How to Make Money with Mobile Proxies. Economics and Business Calculations.

 Check the full list of supported modems at https://proxysmart.org/proxysmart-modems-support/

-Step 2: Assemble the PC and Install the OS.
+Step 2: Assemble the PC, install the OS.

-The Proxysmart demo version supports working with one modem.
-No other software functions are limited!
+The Proxysmart demo version supports working with one modem to test functionality.

-Contact Proxysmart support, and you will be provided with payment instructions.
-After payment, the Proxysmart license will be activated.
+Contact Proxysmart support; you will be provided with payment instructions, after which the license will be activated.

-Send the server access details to the CyberYozh App support team, and they will connect the server to the marketplace.
+Send the server access details to the CyberYozh App support team to connect the server to the marketplace.
+Revenue generation begins when users purchase access to your endpoints (proxies).

 Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Netherlands, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, United Kingdom, USA.

-Proxysmart has been operating in the mobile proxy creation market since 2020.
-Therefore, the software is very mature and has all the necessary features for mobile proxy "farmers."
-In particular:
+Proxysmart has been in the mobile proxy software market since 2020.
+The software is a mature solution for infrastructure management.
+Features include:

-Proxysmart is actively developing and supported.
-New features are constantly added to meet market demand.
+Proxysmart is actively developed and supported.
+New features are added regularly to meet market requirements.

-Proxysmart has a flexible pricing model, with the price depending on the number of licensed modems and the license duration.
-Details can be found on the website: https://proxysmart.org.
+Proxysmart has a flexible pricing model; the price depends on the number of licensed modems and the duration of the license.
+Details on the website: https://proxysmart.org.

-Platform implementation cost: $150 for a 30-day rental (less advantageous for shorter periods)
+Platform implementation cost: $150 for a 30-day lease (rates may differ for shorter periods)

 Server

-We will use a server with the capacity for up to 60 modems.
-We will need:
+We use a server with the potential to expand to 60 modems.
+Requirements:

 Power consumption: 65 W